giovsaraceno/QuadratiK-package/CONTRIBUTING.md

 ### Report a bug

 Using `QuadratiK` and discovered a bug?
 That's annoying!
-Don't let others have the same experience and report it as an [issue on GitHub](https://github.com/giovsaraceno/QuadratiK-package/issues/new) so we can fix it.
+Don't let others have the same experience and report it as an [issue on GitHub](https://github.com/ropensci/QuadratiK/issues/new) so we can fix it.
 A good bug report makes it easier for us to do so, so please include:

 -   Your operating system name and version (e.g. Mac OS 10.13.6).
 -   Any details about your local setup that might be helpful in troubleshooting.
 -   Detailed steps to reproduce the bug.

-#### The website

-[This website](https://github.com/giovsaraceno/QuadratiK-package) is generated with [`pkgdown`](http://pkgdown.r-lib.org/).
-That means we don't have to write any html: content is pulled together from documentation in the code, vignettes, [Markdown](https://guides.github.com/features/mastering-markdown/) files, the package `DESCRIPTION` and `_pkgdown.yml` settings.
-If you know your way around `pkgdown`, you can [propose a file change](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to improve documentation.
-If not, [report an issue](https://github.com/giovsaraceno/QuadratiK-package/issues/new) and we can point you in the right direction.

 ## Workflow